 WhatsApp, which is owned by Facebook, used to charge a yearly fee in the beginning but fee has been abandoned since January 2016.

-The hoax message shows that upgraded WhatsApp Gold, apparently gives you the ability to hold video chats, send 100 pictures at once, and delete messages hours after you have sent them
+The above hoax messages shows that upgraded WhatsApp Gold, apparently gives you the ability to hold video chats, send 100 pictures at once, and delete messages hours after you have sent them

 Cybersecurity firm Sophos has described the message as “half rubbish”, and calls the “martinelli” video a “fictional threat” and mentioned the threat category as below,